Cyber Resilience Act (CRA)

 Relief measures for SMEs and startups

-Key obligations (to anticipate)
+Key requirements (to anticipate)

 Security by design